dominicprior/notes/README.md

 `` `The result is ${2 + 2}` ``

 The Chrome console allows multiline input with shift+enter.
+It also has syntax highlighting and auto completion.

 `a ?? b` is `a` if `a` isn't `null` or `undefined` and `b` otherwise.